Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Dyfed Powys Police recognises that the efficient management of its records is necessary to comply with its legal obligations.
-Information is a key asset to the police service.
-The effective management of information across all aspects of policing is vital to delivering the core priorities of the service, which are to protect the public and reduce crime.
-To carry out the functions of policing the Force has to process personal and organisational information from a range of sources and in a number of different forms.
+Information is a key asset to the Police Service and Dyfed-Powys Police recognises that the efficient management of its records is necessary to comply with its legal obligations.
+The effective management of information across all aspects of Policing is vital to delivering the core priorities of the Service, which are to protect the Public and reduce Crime.
+To carry out the functions of Policing, the Force must process Personal and Organisational information from a range of sources and in a number of different ways.

-The integrity of police information relies on the information being trusted, acceptable, useable and available.
-It should be in a format that is accessible and easy to use, whether it is an electronic, photographic or paper format.
+The integrity of Police Information relies on the Information being trusted, acceptable, useable, and available.
+It should be in a format that is accessible and easy to use, whether it is an Electronic, Digital, Photographic, or Paper format.

-The purpose of records management from policing and business perspectives is to ensure that information is recorded and maintained in such a way that its evidential weight and integrity is not compromised over time.
-To achieve this, records need to be managed throughout their lifecycle, from creation through to disposal.
+The purpose of Records Management from Policing and Business perspectives is to ensure that Information is recorded and maintained in such a way that its evidential weight and integrity is not compromised over time.

-This will ensure that the Force is aware of what paper records are held.
-When records review/ retention/disposal processes are applied to retained records and any decision to delete records is taken, the process will be effective in clearing all copies of such personal information.
-Consequently, any decision to delete an electronic copy of a record does not result in the continued existence of a paper copy of the same record.
+This will ensure that the Force is aware of what paper records are held and when Records Review, Retention, Disposal Processes are applied to retained records and any decision to delete records is taken, the process will be effective in clearing all copies of such personal information.
+Consequently, any decision to delete an electronic copy of a record does not result in the continued existence of a paper copy of the same record following the Data Minimisation Principle.

-This policy, applies to the management of all organisational, operational and business records (whether containing personal data or not) in all technical or physical formats or media, collected, received, created, held, shared, disseminated, disclosed, maintained, reviewed, retained or disposed of by officers, staff and volunteers of Dyfed Powys Police and 3rd parties in the course of carrying out the functions of the organisation, whether recorded in the language of English or Welsh.
+This Policy, applies to the Management of all Organisational, Operational and Business Records, (whether containing Personal Data or not), in all Digital or Physical Formats or Media, Processed, (collected, received, created, held, shared, disseminated, disclosed, maintained, reviewed, retained or disposed), by Officers, Staff and Volunteers of Dyfed-Powys Police and 3rd parties in the course of carrying out the functions of the organisation, whether recorded in the language of Welsh or English.

 Applies (but not limited) to: All categories of Dyfed Powys Police officers and staff whether full-time, part-time, permanent, fixed term, temporary (including agency staff, associates and contractors), seconded staff and volunteers.
 Police officers, staff and volunteers accessing and using Force assets and property must have due regard to the contents of this policy.